AGM Belief Revision, Semantically: Related Work

-The approach of \citeauthor{KS_DelgrandePeppasWoltran2018} can be seen as complementary to ours.
-As we saw before, in logics exhibiting critical loops, one cannot hope for a characterization of all AGM revision operators by means of assignments producing preorders.
-Our proposal is to relinquish the requirement of using preorders, giving up transitivity and merely retaining min-retractivity.
-As an alternative to this approach, one might argue that those AGM revision operators \textbf{not} corresponding to some preorder assignment are somewhat ``unnatural'' and should be ruled out from the consideration.
-The additional postulate (Acyc) serves precisely this purpose: it allows for a preorder characterization even in logics with critical loops, by disallowing some ``unnatural'' AGM revision operators.
+In addition, we investigated a line of thought that is complementary of Delgrande et al. \cite{KS_DelgrandePeppasWoltran2018}.
+As we saw, in \sauerwald{(base) logics that are not loop-free}, one cannot hope for a characterization of \textbf{all} AGM revision operators by means of assignments producing preorders.
+Our alternative proposal was to relinquish the requirement of using preorders, giving up transitivity and merely retaining min-retractivity.